Formula Winter Series

 The Formula Winter Series is a motor racing championship for open wheel, formula racing cars regulated according to FIA Formula 4 regulations, based in Spain.
 The series is organised by Gedlich Racing with the approval of the RFEDA.

 The weekends include support series GT Winter Series (since 2019) and GT4 Winter Series (since 2023), also organised by Gedlich Racing under licence with the SRO.

 Cars

 The cars used in this series are Tatuus F4-T421 powered by an Abarth engine.

+Format

+As of 2026, the series operates across five rounds with three races each.
+The race one grid is set by the fastest lap time in qualifying one, the race two grid is set by the second-fastest time in qualifying one, and the race three grid is set by the fastest time in qualifying two.